logigearcorp/docs.testarchitect.com/content/user-guide/import-export-command-line-tool/exportrepository-command/_index.md

     \(Optional, default = localhost\) Full hostname or IP address of the repository server in which the repository is to reside.

-    **Note:** If this argument is not defined, localhost is used as the default.
+{{<note>}} If this argument is not defined, localhost is used as the default.

 -   **--port <value\>**

     \(Optional, default = 53404\) Dedicated port number used to connect to the repository server.

-    **Note:** At present, only the port number 53404 may be used, and serves as the default value.
+{{<note>}} At present, only the port number 53404 may be used, and serves as the default value.
 Hence, please ensure that this port is always available.

 -   **--repoName <value\>**

     Name of repository to be exported.

-    **Note:** If the repository namecontains any spaces, enclose it between a pair of double quotation marks.
+{{<note>}} If the repository namecontains any spaces, enclose it between a pair of double quotation marks.

 -   **--destinationFile <value\>**